Updated 2026large-breed guide

 Why Dog Toys Matter for Your Labrador Retriever

-Mental stimulation is not optional for the Labrador Retriever -- it is essential.
-With their outgoing and friendly nature, boredom leads to destructive behavior, excessive barking, or anxiety.
-The right toys channel their high energy into positive outlets.
-At 55-80 lbs, standard dog toys become choking hazards or get destroyed in minutes.
-You need toys specifically designed for powerful jaws.
+Mental stimulation isn't optional for the Labrador Retriever -- I've seen what happens when smart, active breeds get bored, and it's never pretty.
+Their outgoing and friendly nature means understimulation leads to destructive behavior, excessive barking, or anxiety.
+The right toys channel their high energy into something productive.
+At 55-80 lbs, standard dog toys are either choking hazards or get shredded in minutes.
+Maple (my Aussie) destroyed a 'heavy-duty' toy in under ten minutes -- you need gear built for serious jaws.

 Large-Breed Sizing for Labrador Retriever (55-80 lbs)